20lives/dmote/doc/options.md

 ###### Parameter `base`

 An angle in radians.
+Applied to the finger key cluster, this serves the purpose of allowing the user to keep their wrists straight even if the two halves of the keyboard are closer together than the user’s shoulders.

+###### Parameter `intrinsic`

+An angle in radians, analogous to intrinsic pitching.

 ##### Section `translation`

 Translation in the geometric sense, displacing keys in relation to each other.
 Depending on when this translation takes places, it may have a a cascading effect on other aspects of key placement.
-All measurements are in mm.
+All measurements are three-dimensional vectors in mm.

 ###### Parameter `early`

-A 3-dimensional vector. ”Early” translation happens before other operations in key placement and therefore has the biggest knock-on effects.
+”Early” translation happens before other operations in key placement and therefore has the biggest knock-on effects.

 ###### Parameter `mid`

-A 3-dimensional vector.
 This happens after columns are styled but before base pitch and roll.
 As such it is a good place to adjust whole columns for relative finger length.

 ###### Parameter `late`

-A 3-dimensional vector.
 “Late” translation is the last step in key placement and therefore interacts very little with other steps.
 As a result, the z-coordinate, which is the last number in this vector, serves as a general vertical offset of the finger key cluster from the ground plane.
 If set at a high level, this controls the overall height of the keyboard, including the height of the case walls.

 #### Section `channel`